OMV drives innovation, technology & digitization

 DigitUP – Project Highlights

-With BestDay our new production performance management tool was co-developed by OMV and Cognite, rolled-out within less than a year and continuously improved trough agile sprints to reveal all facets of production performance.
+BestDay, a production performance management tool, was co-developed by OMV and Cognite, rolled-out within less than a year and continuously improved trough agile sprints to reveal all facets of production performance.
 By using data-driven AI modeling and thanks to the built-in deviation detection logic, BestDay app creates real-time organizational visibility and enables a team of experts to reduce deferment events through improved response time.

-Beginning of this year the BestDay app went-live in OMV Austria’s mature assets.
+The BestDay app went live in OMV Austria’s mature assets.
 Since then, the way to track the production for over 800 active wells has tremendously changed.
 BestDay’s outstanding collaborative environment with unique dashboarding features integrates production real-time data on all levels of Production Systems within one single application.
 Charged with consolidated insights at a granularity never experienced before BestDay is pushing the boundaries.
 With that BestDay effectively empowers teams across divisions to transform exhausting routines into a passionate quest to repeat their best day – again and again.

-Learn more about the BestDay app in our video produced by our partner Cognite:
+Learn more about the BestDay app in the video produced by our partner Cognite:

 DigitUP – Use cases